 The Price You Pay for College

-There are more than enough parents who worry about helping their kids go through the best educational plans possible and let’s face it, it’s a very costly path to take.
+There are more than enough parents who worry about helping their kids go through the best educational plans possible.
+Let’s face it, it’s a very costly path to take.

 “Parents” magazine has been recognised for its genius ideas on how to raise a family.
 There are vital tips on managing your household finances that truly change your perspective on money matters.